Berlin, Maryland: Utilities

 The Berlin Electric Utility Department provides electricity to Berlin, serving 3,500 customers.
 The electric utility operates a power plant along Williams Street in Berlin that generates some of its electricity while it also purchases power from outside sources.
 On September 19, 2006, residents of Berlin voted in favor of selling the town's electric department to Choptank Electric Cooperative, a move supported by the mayor and town council because of the utility's debt and high rates but opposed by the Berlin Utility Commission because of the feared loss of revenue.
 Under this arrangement, Choptank Electric Cooperative would have taken over the distribution system while Old Dominion Electric Cooperative would have taken over the town's power plant.
 The sale fell through in 2007 after Old Dominion Electric Cooperative backed out of the deal because it felt the town's power plant did not meet the environmental standard for a residential area; Choptank Electric Cooperative soon backed out too.

-The Water Resources Department provides water, wasterwater service, spray irrigation, and stormwater management to Berlin.
+The Water Resources Department provides water, wastewater service, spray irrigation, and stormwater management to Berlin.
 The Sanitation Division of the Public Works department provides trash and recycling collection to Berlin.
 Sandpiper Energy, a subsidiary of Chesapeake Utilities, provides natural gas to Berlin.